Jack Harbaugh

+Jack Avon Harbaugh (born June 28, 1939) is an American college football coach and former player.
+He served as the head football coach at Western Michigan University from 1982 to 1986 and Western Kentucky University from 1989 to 2002, compiling a career college football head coaching record of 116–95–3.
+In his final year at Western Kentucky, he led the 2002 Hilltoppers to an NCAA Division I-AA Football Championship title.
+In 2023, Harbaugh came out of retirement to become assistant head coach of the Michigan Wolverines under his son Jim (who was the suspended head coach at the time) and helped lead the team to win the 2024 College Football Playoff National Championship.

-Jack Avon Harbaugh (born June 28, 1939) is a former American football player and coach.
-He is known for being the longtime head coach at Western Kentucky.
-He is also the father of the first pair of brothers to serve as head coaches in the National Football League (NFL) and the first pair of head coaching brothers to face off in a Super Bowl: John and Jim Harbaugh.
+Harbaugh's sons, John and Jim, are the first pair of brothers to serve as head coaches in the NFL and the first pair of head coaching brothers to face off in a Super Bowl, doing so in February 2013.

 Early life

 Harbaugh was born in Crestline, Ohio, to Marie Evelyn (née Fisher) and William Avon Harbaugh.
 He is of German and Irish descent.
 He graduated from Crestline High School in 1957.
 At Crestline, he was a four-year letterman in both football and baseball.
 He was an all-state quarterback and shortstop in his senior year.
 He was also a two-time letterman in basketball.

 Playing career

 He played college football for the Bowling Green State University Falcons from 1957 to 1960, where he was a three-time letterman.
 In his junior year, the Falcons finished the season 9–0 and were named the small college division national champions.
 He was drafted in the 1961 AFL draft by the Buffalo Bills as a running back.